Billionaire Profile

 Early Life

-Henry Newton Rowell "Hal" Jackman was born in Toronto, Ontario, Canada, on June 10, 1932.
+Henry Newton Rowell "Hal" Jackman was born on June 10, 1932, in Toronto, Ontario, Canada.
 He is the son of Harry Jackman, a former Member of Parliament, and Mary Rowell Jackman, a philanthropist.
-He attended Upper Canada College, University of Toronto Schools, and the London School of Economics.
-Jackman's upbringing instilled in him a strong commitment to public service and philanthropy, which would become a defining aspect of his life.
+Jackman's family had a prominent standing in Toronto's business and political circles.

 Rise to Success